anton-dev-ua/TheLife/readme.md

     Quite simple algorithm.
 Just set of points with alive cells.
-    On each iteration neighbors of every alive cell is checked if cell should born or die there.
+    On each iteration neighbors of every alive cell is checked if cell should be born or die there.

 * TILE

-    Filed is represented as a set of "tiles".
+    Field is represented as a set of "tiles".
 Tile holds information if there is life in a center and number of alive neighbors.
     So in each iteration it can be decided if cell in the center should born or die just by checking number of alive neighbors.